 I am a scientist in Applied Physics Engineering interested in front line research on superconductivity.
 I am especially passionate about practical superconductors for enabling advanced magnet technology and the associated magnet design, modelling, engineering and testing.

-My journey with superconductivity started with work on materials like MgB2 and continued with applied superconductivity, developing materials, building small demonstrators using mostly REBCO HTS superconductor.
+My journey with superconductivity started with work on materials like MgB2 and continued with applied superconductivity, developing materials, building demonstrators using mostly REBCO HTS superconductor.
 I took part in development of high-current superconducting cables for future fusion magnets, energy transport application, and for use as low AC loss superconductor.

 I led the development of the so-called high-temperature superconducting REBCO Roebel cables in frame of European project (EuCARD2) which lead to the first REBCO tape based accelerator demonstrator dipole magnet constructed and successfully tested at CERN.

 I was involved in magnet testing for the so-called Quadrupole Doublet Module integration at FAIR.
 Where I gained a lot of experience in supervision of industry and research institutes preparing the magnet test station and all related matters.
 Through this project, I further developed my knowledge of cryogenics, beam instrumentation and associated accelerator technologies.